Grilled Oysters

 - Fresh parsley.
 For garnish.

 - Lemon juice and lemon zest.
 For acidity and freshness.
+Please don’t use bottled lemon juice here, as its bitterness can overpower the garlic and butter.

 - Garlic.
 I suggest using freshly minced garlic cloves, which have a fresher flavor and stronger bite.
+When I tested garlic powder, you couldn’t even tell there was garlic in it.

 How to make grilled oysters

-Step 3- Remove the lid, open each oyster, and drizzle the butter mixture on each.
+Step 3- Assemble.
+Remove the lid, open each oyster, and drizzle the butter mixture on each.
 Place the lid back on and cook for another few minutes.
 Serve them warm and enjoy!

 Arman’s recipe tips